philsc/vbox-tui/README.rst

 Limitations
 ===========
 - Currently the TUI can only attach and detach USB devices.
+That was really the original goal of the project.

 TODO